 - Key performance indicators and how to track them

 - The outcomes for the first three months and over a period of a year

 - Core traits and competencies

-You can use this scoring system to assess the candidate’s performance for a virtual position, then use the scores to create a job description and remote interview process.
+You can use this scoring system to assess the candidate’s performance for a virtual position, then use the scores to create a job description and remote tech interview process.

 It’s essential that you tie in your company’s mission into the interview process.
 To create a company culture that remote employees embody, it needs to be incorporated into your hiring process.

 - Strong technical knowledge and cognitive ability